larskuerten/backup_python/README.md

 ![Static Badge](https://img.shields.io/badge/backup-python-red)
 ![Static Badge](https://img.shields.io/badge/🤗-love-yellow)

-# 💻 Python backup script  Python 3.10.16
+# 💻 Python backup script

+Python 3.10.16 🐍

-It creates a backups folders if not specified in the prompt.
+It creates a <strong>backups</strong> folder if not specified in the prompt.

 It creates a compressed file (zip) from the folder provided in the prompt.